Design Space Exploration of DMA based Finer-Grain Compute Communication Overlap: Related Works

-ACE \cite{ace} and T3 \cite{t3} propose new hardware modules to handle communication and reduce compute contention.
-However, they require hardware changes, while we propose a software solution.
-Finally, based on a thorough characterization of overlap inefficiencies we provide a design space for finer grain overlap and provide heuristics to pick the optimal one, which to the best of our knowledge has not been done before.
+Finally, based on a thorough characterization of overlap inefficiencies, we provide a design space for finer grain overlap and provide heuristics to pick the optimal one.
+To the best of our knowledge, this design space exploration has not been done before.